pulumi/terraform-provider-google-beta/website/docs/r/dataflow_flex_template_job.html.markdown

 labels will be ignored to prevent diffs on re-apply.

 * `on_delete` - (Optional) One of "drain" or "cancel".
-Specifies behavior of deletion during `terraform destroy`.
+Specifies behavior of deletion during `pulumi destroy`.
 See above note.

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.